-Lesson plans shall be due no earlier than teacher report time on the first day of each week that school is in session.
+Lesson plans, inclusive of weekly updates to each Canvas course, shall be due no earlier than teacher report time on the first day of each week that school is in session.
 Nothing in this language shall prevent individual teachers or teams from providing lesson plans prior to the required time.
+Teachers can only be required to submit lesson plans once per week, in one location, in accordance with the Master Contract.